silverbulletmd/silverbullet/website/🔌 Editor/Link Unfurl.md

 Plugs can provide custom unfurls for specific URL patterns.
 For instance the [[🔌 Twitter]] plug provides the ability to unfurl tweets, and pull in their content.

-[[🔌 Core]] provides a generic URL unfurl, adding a title for a url.
+[[🔌 Editor]] provides a generic URL unfurl, adding a title for a url.